IntersectMBO/plutus/plutus-benchmark/README.md

      to the `plutus-benchmark` directory.
 Stack uses the benchmark directory for its working directory; there doesn't seem to be any way to get it to use any other directory.

-   * By default, the benchmarks are run for a minimum of **60 seconds each** in order to get a statistically reasonable number of executions.
+   * By default, the `nofib` benchmarks are run for a minimum of **60 seconds each** in order to get a statistically reasonable number of executions.
      You can change this with Criterion's `-L` option.
+With the 60 second limit the entire suite takes perhaps 20-40 minutes to run (although this will depend on the hardware).

 * `validation`:  a number of Plutus Core scripts extracted from the `plutus-use-cases` tests which represent realistic on-chain transaction validations.